monkey9-Cyber-cat-Spidy/PRODIGY_WD_02/README.md

 # ⏱️ Continuous Stopwatch (Single File Web App)

 A **modern and interactive stopwatch web application** built using **HTML, CSS, and JavaScript**.
 This stopwatch continues running even after the browser tab is closed, thanks to local storage support.
+This is a project for my internship in Prodigy infotech.

 🔗 **Live Demo**: [🚀 Try it Now](https://prodigy-wd-02-henna.vercel.app/)